 Why Apply to Clark Geography’s Doctoral Program?

 Established in 1921, the Graduate School of Geography at Clark is internationally renowned for innovative scholarship and is an acknowledged leader in the field.
 Consistently ranked as one of the Top 10 graduate programs by the National Research Council, Clark Geography enables graduate students to train with top professionals and participate in a world-class research community.
-Students are guaranteed tuition remission and graduate assistantships for a minimum of the first three years, fostering a tight-knit, supportive intellectual community.
+Students are guaranteed tuition remission and graduate assistantships for eight semesters, paid at a nationally competitive rate ($28,853 for the 2023/2024 academic year) with fully funded health insurance, in order to foster a tight-knit, supportive intellectual community.
 Having awarded more Ph.D.s than any other geography program in the U.S., Clark Geography has a reputation for training future leaders in the field.

 Our Close-Knit Community